sdkie3802dhsdkh3ioiuz/openbsd_garage_boost/README.md

 # openbsd_garage_boost
 Briefly writes 1 to a Raspberry Pi digital pin to simulate pressing button on garage wall console

+WARNING!!!
+I am NOT an electrician.
+I personally use a relay in this project to connect to my garage wall console.
+Is this safe?
+I have ABSOLUTELY no idea.
+USE AT YOUR OWN RISK.

 In order to open a garage door, find the contacts on the back of your garage door wall console that correspond to pushing the button.
 Solder a lead to each.
 Test them -- if you touch the wires together very briefly, your garage door should open.